AnishGS/Gameware/README.md

 _A prototype for a programming language to build video games._

 ### What is Gameware?
-Gameware is an online game development environment.
+Gameware is a game development environment.
 It contains a built in programming language with dedicated syntax for writing video game code smoothly.

 ### How does Gameware work?
 **PlayScript** is the scripting language behind Gameware.
 The user writes the game code in **PlayScript**. **PlayScript** code is then transcompiled into its equivalent HTML+javaScript form to create a HTML5 compatible game which can run in a client browser.